rjleveque/ImplicitAMR-paper/README.md

    for your computer.

- - The file `petscMPIoptions` lists the PETSc options used for the linear solvers, and is referenced from the `Makefile` in each example directory.
+ - The file `petscMPIoptions` lists the PETSc options used for the linear solvers.
+You must set an environment variable `PETSC_OPTIONS` to be the full path to this file.

+ - Alternatively, rather than setting environment variables, you can modify the `Makefile` in each example directory as indicated in the lines that are commented out.

  - The version of this repository used for the resubmitted paper is tagged as `resubmitted_march2024`.
 A zip file of the code used for the final